Dock gateman's hut is a Grade II listed building in the Wirral local planning authority area, England. First listed on 13 October 2021. Hut.

 Description

-PLAN: the former dock gateman's hut is located on the west side of the Tower Road bascule bridge at the west end of Alfred Dock where it meets the East Float.
-The building has an octagonal plan with long sides on the north and south, and projecting entrances to four sides (north, south, east and west).
+The dock gateman's hut, built around 1866 and likely designed by John Bernard Hartley, is located on the west side of the Tower Road bascule bridge at the west end of Alfred Dock where it meets the East Float.
+This small building features an octagonal plan with long sides on the north and south and projecting entrances on all four sides.

-INTERIOR: no inspection, information from other sources.
-The interior is understood to consist of two rooms that occupy the eastern and western halves of the building and which are accessed via a vestibule inside the south entrance.
-The ceiling in the eastern room has collapsed.
+Inside, the hut is understood to consist of two rooms located in the eastern and western halves, accessible via a vestibule at the south entrance.
+However, the ceiling in the eastern room has collapsed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.